 EDX - ADORE ME

-Switzerland's EDX follows up his biggest year ever with "Adore Me"!
+Sweden's EDX follows up his biggest year ever with "Adore Me"!

 To say that EDX had a bang-up year in 2019 is a massive understatement.
 The Italian producer ate up the charts with a staggering five #1 singles on Beatport and racking up over 100 million singles on Beatport.
 That's the kind of success you normally see from superstar DJs like David Guetta or Tiesto.
 That bodes well for the future of Maurizio Colella, and well deserved, over 20 years into the DJ/producer's career.